zlatina-moga/zlatina-moga/README.md

 ### 👋 Hi there, I am Zlatina!
 ---

-🎓 Software University JS Web Developer graduate.
+🎓 Software University Web Developer graduate.

 💪 Hardworking and with constant desire to learn new things and self-improve.